Manassas Divorce Attorneys

 Under a divorce filing with no minor children, neither you nor your spouse have to prove any marital misconduct for the court to grant your divorce.
 These are generally uncontested divorces.

-What Are the Grounds for Divorce in VA?
+What Are the Grounds for Divorce in Virginia?

 In a fault-based divorce, you may not have a waiting period to file for a divorce.
 However, you will need to prove the ground you assert as the basis for the divorce.
 Your burden of proof is higher than the proof necessary to prove a separation in a no-fault divorce.